 If you’re interested in becoming CPR certified, we highly recommend looking into online CPR certification classes.
 Compared to the traditional model, online CPR classes are convenient, fast, and tend to be more cost-effective.
 Online classes are designed to fit your needs and schedule.
 You can start and stop your lessons at any moment and learn CPR and other medical procedures at your own pace.
 For those with a hectic schedule, online CPR training is ideal.

-We all hope to never find ourselves in the midst of a medical emergency.
+We all hope to never find ourselves in the midst of a life-threatening medical emergency.
 However, if the moment does arise, don’t you want to be prepared?
 This is why earning your CPR certification is so important.
-By earning your CPR certification or recertification, you’ll learn the 7 steps of CPR, how to use an AED, and how to respond effectively in the event of an emergency.
+By earning your CPR certification or recertification, you’ll learn the 7 steps of CPR, how to use an AED, and how to respond effectively in the event of an emergency such where victim’s heart stops beating.
 Even if you aren’t in the medical field, CPR training is important.